Traditional eats and treats

 1. Gypsy Tart

-This sweet treat is made with evaporated milk, muscovado sugar and pastry and is delicious.
+This delicious sweet treat is made with evaporated milk, muscovado sugar and pastry.
 The pudding takes its name from an old tale of a local lady who was upset by the sight of hungry gypsy children, she then created the sweet treat to feed them, hence the name Gypsy Tart!

 2. Kentish Huffkins